Placebo-relay/dos-nasm-labs/README.md

 ## License

+This project is licensed under the GNU General Public License (GPL) version 3.0.
-This project is licensed under the GNU General Public License (GPL) version 2.0 or later.
+This project includes DOS-BOX, which is of the GNU General Public License (GPL) version 2.0 or later.
 This project also includes NASM, which is licensed under the 2-clause BSD license.

 ### Licenses